johnandrea/familytree-sunburst/README.md

 --idtag= name of the GEDCOM tag containing the identifier for the start-person.

 Default is "xref", i.e. the GEDCOM INDI number.
 If a "Reference Number" is used the tag should be "refn".
 Or if a custom identifier is used it should be prefixed with "type." as in "type.myident".
-This option is not used for the "plain" and "gender" styles.

 --direction= anc or ancestors or desc or descendants.
 Default is "descendants"